 Hypotheses are not out there waiting to be discovered.
 Instead, Peirce argued, they are the outputs of a process of sensemaking.
 As we make observations through our own experience of the world, we compare these to the existing stock of knowledge.
 We may find something surprising that we can’t account for, resulting in a tentative guess – an embryonic hypothesis.
 Social researcher Jo Reichertz explains, “Something unintelligible is discovered in the data and, on the basis of the mental design of a new rule, the rule is discovered or invented and, simultaneously, it becomes clear what the case is.”
 In contrast to deduction, which offers reliability, abduction offers possibility by generating something new, which can then be explored further through induction and deduction.

-Table 1: Peirce’s ordering of the logics of scientific inquiry
+Table 1: Peirce’s ordering of the logics of scientific inquiry, developed from Hansen 2008.

 Producing plausible, provisional results